Real Deal (comics): Publication history

 Real Deal creators Hubbard and McElwee worked together at the Los Angeles headquarters of California Federal Savings in the 1980s.
 Amused by McElwee's wild stories of his friends and associates, Hubbard proposed illustrating them in comic form.
 After being rejected by mainstream publishers like DC and Marvel Comics, in 1989 Hubbard and McElwee formed Real Deal Productions and self-published Real Deal #1.

 Real Deal ran six issues, published irregularly from 1989 until 2001 (issues #1–#5 were published from 1989–1996; the final issue was published in 2001).
 Real Deal #1 was tabloid-sized, printed in colour on newsprint; issues #2-6 were traditional comic book size and format.
 Circa 1998, writer McElwee died at age 43 of a heart attack; issue #6 was published after his death featuring stories he had already written.

-Throughout the 1990s, Hubbard and McElwee made regular appearances at the San Diego Comic-Con promoting Real Deal, where the comic became a cult favourite, especially among alternative comics creators.
+Throughout the 1990s, Hubbard and McElwee made regular appearances at San Diego Comic-Con promoting Real Deal, where the comic became a cult favourite, especially among alternative comics creators.

 By 2001, faced with distribution problems and low sales, Real Deal went on hiatus.

 In 2009, alternative comics publisher PictureBox began distributing original issues of Real Deal through their website and at conventions like the MoCCA Art Festival.
 As of June 2010, new issues of Real Deal are in production, with art and stories by Hubbard.
-A PictureBox trade paperback collection of the first six issues is also planned.
+A PictureBox trade paperback collection of the first six issues was also planned.